© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crowther's Coppice Camp is a scheduled monument protected by Cadw under reference MG143.
 View the official record →

-Crowther's Coppice Camp is a prehistoric enclosure located in Wales and registered with Cadw under the monument record MG143.
+Crowther's Coppice Camp is a prehistoric enclosure located in Wales and designated as a scheduled ancient monument under the reference Cadw SAM MG143.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG143.

 Crowther's Coppice Camp dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crowther's Coppice Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG143.